 Oh, and let's not forget about dogs who are smart enough to figure out that they must bark and wait the owner to give a "quiet" cue in order to get a treat!
 Owners should not reward their dog's barking unless asked to, but the problem is that some dogs bark for attention, so with these dogs even the simple fact of looking at them or talking to them is sufficient to keep the barking behavior alive!

-So it's also important to ask "why is the dog is barking in the first place?"
+So it's also important to ask "why is the dog is barking (or name other undesirable behavior) in the first place?"
 Barking is often a dog's way to release frustration, anxiety or stress so these states of mind will also need to be factored in and addressed.

 Even better, how about preventing the barking from taking place in the first place by addressing issues before they present?
 For instance, Rover barks for attention when the owners come home from work and plop themselves on the couch?
 Things would get easier if they would walk the dog right upon coming back from work, playing with him and training him for some minutes, and then before watching TV giving Rover a stuffed Kong or something else that will keep him occupied and happy during the movie.